 He would sit working at a small writing table by the open windows, even in the freezing winter.
 It was in this small space like a sea captain’s cabin that Hugo wrote some of his great works such as Les Misérables and Les Travailleurs de la mer (Toilers of the Sea).

 At the other end of the room is a small bench seat covered with embroideries and velvet.
 Hugo normally slept here, with a little hidden cupboard for his basin of water.
-From up here, Hugo could gaze out to sea but also over to his mistresses house in the same neighborhood.
+From up here, Hugo could gaze out to sea but also over to his mistresses house in the same neighbourhood.

 The Garden